ibm-cloud-docs/containers/cs_ingress_about.md

 The application load balancer (ALB) is an external load balancer that listens for incoming HTTP, HTTPS, or TCP service requests.
 The ALB then forwards requests to the appropriate app pod according to the rules defined in the Ingress resource.
 {: shortdesc}

-When you create a standard cluster, {{site.data.keyword.containerlong_notm}} automatically creates a highly available ALB in each zone where you have worker nodes and assigns a unique public route which all public ALBs share.
-You can find the public route for your cluster by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and looking for the **Ingress subdomain** in the format `mycluster-<hash>-0001.us-south.containers.appdomain.cloud`.
+When you create a standard cluster, {{site.data.keyword.containerlong_notm}} automatically creates a highly available ALB in each zone where you have worker nodes and assigns a unique public domain which all public ALBs share.
+You can find the public domain for your cluster by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and looking for the **Ingress subdomain** in the format `mycluster-<hash>0001.us-south.containers.appdomain.cloud`.
 One default private ALB is also automatically created in each zone of your cluster, but the private ALBs are not automatically enabled and do not use the Ingress subdomain.
 Note that classic clusters with workers that are connected to private VLANs only are not assigned an IBM-provided Ingress subdomain.

 **Classic clusters: ALB IP addresses**